deniswu1202/jekyll_pages/_posts/2017-09-18-Browsing-with-Mechanize.md

 ```python
 br.addheaders = [('User-agent', 'Firefox')]
 ```
 Using coockie.
-Some website may need cookie to further browser pages.
+Some website may need cookie to access pages.

 ```python
 import mechanize